itskingori/annotator_store-gem/README.md

 `spec/dummy` and then browse to `http://0.0.0.0:3000/`.
 There's a README in there with a few details on setup, make sure you check it out.

+PostgreSQL is configured to be the default database configuration.
+Set the `DB` environment variable to either `mysql` or `postgres` to choose between the two.

+    # To use MySQL
+    $ DB=mysql [commands to run your tests]

+    # To use PostgreSQL
+    $ DB=postgres [commands to run your tests]

 Testing & Appraisals
 --------------------